TumCucTom/CRGS-CSS-person-detection/README.md

 Get your API key from your account settings.
 Replace the info in roboflow-info.txt...

 ...BASK IN EVEN MORE **GLORY**!

+## 3.1 Challenge
+You should create a short and entertaining video (max 2 mins), outlining what you learnt and how you found it.
+You do this is small pairs if you wish.

+Scoring:
+- 50 points for finishing all of 1
+- 50 points for finishing all of 2
+- max 50 points for creativity
+- max 50 point for the content of the video

+It's not a fastest person wins!
+Just submit by EoD (this should give you time for your model to train).

 ## Bonus